 As a hobby she also flies the Club's Islander and Cessna Caravan.

 Janos is Hungarian but has lived in this country for over 20 years and now has British Nationality.
-He is a veteran of over 2500 jumps and has represented the country at two world championships in Accuracy.
+He is a veteran of over 4000 jumps and has represented the country at four world championships in Accuracy.
 He works full time at Skydive Headcorn as a tandem instructor.

 Esther has in excess of 3,000 jumps and has represented the country on many occasions over the last 30 years.
 Her discipline is accuracy landings and she has been the ladies National champion over 12 times.
 She has an HGV licence and regularly drives her truck on the continent and she is also a qualified nurse.